Embodying Physical Computing into Soft Robots: Analog Physical Reservoir Computing

 \subsection{Open-Loop Reservoir: Information Perception with Body Dynamics}

-The open-loop framework allows physical reservoir computing (PRC) to enhance the perception of soft robots by transforming their bodies into multi-modal computing sensors.
-A compelling demonstration of this is the modular manipulator equipped with shape memory (SMA) coil actuators and simple strain gauges \cite{wang2025embodied} (Figure\ref{fig:PRC}a).
-The manipulator’s nonlinear body dynamics serve directly as the source for physical reservoir computing (i.e., the computing kernel).
-When the manipulator grasps and lifts different payloads, its SMA actuators generate pulsed forces to ``wobble'' the body slightly.
-The resulting vibration, denoted as $s_i(t)$, is captured by the strain gauges (\textit{input encoding}).
-Such a vibrational response is rich and nonlinear, so its spatiotemporal feature contains information about the weight and orientation of the payload (\textit{input-output evolution}).
-Therefore, by performing a simple and analog weighted linear summation of these strain gauge readings (O(t)=$w_0+\sum w_i s_i(t)$), the robot can directly classify the payload (\textit{output decoding}).
-Note that the readout weights $w_i$ in the output layer are trained by regression methods, which can be adjusted according to the particular computing task at hand (\textit{programming}).
+\underline{An example of open-loop reservoir applied to soft robots}: The open-loop framework allows PRC to enhance the perception of soft robots by transforming their bodies into multi-modal computing sensors.
+A compelling demonstration of this is the modular manipulator equipped with SMA coil actuators and simple strain gauges \cite{wang2025embodied} (Figure\ref{fig:PRC}a).
+The manipulator’s nonlinear body dynamics serve directly as the source for physical reservoir computing.
+More specifically:

+\begin{itemize} \item \textit{Input encoding}: When the manipulator grasps and lifts different payloads, its SMA actuators generate pulsed forces to ``wobble'' the body slightly. \item \textit{Kernel}: In this robot, the soft body itself is the kernel (or reservoir).
+As the SMA wobbles the manipulator and its payload, the resulting body vibration, denoted as $s_i(t)$, is captured by the strain gauges.
+Such a vibrational response is rich and nonlinear, so its spatiotemporal feature contains information about the weight and orientation of the payloads. \item \textit{Output decoding}: By performing a simple and analog weighted linear summation of these strain gauge readings (O(t)=$w_0+\sum w_i s_i(t)$), the robot can directly estimate the payload weigth and orientation, thus classifying them. \item \textit{Re-programming}: The readout weights $w_i$ in the output layer are trained by regression methods, which can be adjusted according to the particular computing task at hand. \end{itemize}